How to Help Your Child Release Pee in the Potty (When They're Holding It In)

 Think about all the places and times when you won't be able to pull out a screen to help your child pee.
 So it's best to start off with using a tool that you can use outside the home, that you can pack for daycare, if your child needs a little crutch in the beginning to help relax and release the pee.

 I've been loving interactive books (like Let's Play, Press Here, and Say Zoop) to help kids sit longer on the potty and release pee and poop.
-And in my private consultations, I've seen books help as a tool that then gets packed up for daycare.
+And in my personal consultations with clients, I've seen books help as a tool that then gets packed up for daycare.

 That way, your child has that special book to feel more confident in the new-to-your-child daycare bathroom, because he got all the pees in the potty with that same special book/toy at home.
 Easy peasy lemon squeezy.